Olivier V de Clisson: Reconciliation with Duke John IV and Protector of Brittany

 After thirty years of conflict, Olivier, through the Duke of Bourgogne, was reconciled in 1396 with his overlord Duke John IV.
 The latter sent his son as a guarantee of his sincerity.
 They promised peace and good friendship until death.
 The promise was kept, the two men were at peace when Duke John IV died in 1399.
 The Dukes son was only ten years old when the regent Joan of Navarre married King Henry IV of England.
 Louis of Orleans offered to his brother King Charles VI that the government of Brittany be therefore entrusted to Olivier, to prevent it passing under English domination, however Philip the Bold became regent of the Duchy.

 Marguerite de Clisson, daughter of Olivier, nicknamed Margot, sided with her husband John, Count of Penthièvre, against her father, and claimed the Duchy, which attracted the wrath of Olivier, who predicted: "Perverse, you'll ruin your children".
 This prediction would come true, since two of her sons would be executed for treason after removing the Duke and the third would be imprisoned for twenty five years.
 The clash of Olivier and his daughter in 1399 gave rise to a legend.
 In her flight, Marguerite allegedly broke her leg and became lame earning her the nickname "Lame Margot."
 This legend was probably invented by an opposing faction of the family after 1420.

 Death

 After mentioning in his will a wish to return the sword of the Constable, Olivier de Clisson died in Josselin on 23 April 1407 at the age of 71.
 He was buried in the chapel of the castle of Josselin.

 His grave was however desecrated in 1793.

-Descent
+Descendants

 Clisson had two daughters, born of his union with Catherine de Laval.